 The average temperature is around 20°C in summer, which makes it the best season to explore this region.
 The ocean is often calm and clear in the summer months, and its possible to see playful dolphins and seals if you are lucky!

-The Spring months (March to May) are also ideal for bird-watchers and nature lovers, as it is the season for migrating and breeding birds to visit Pembrokeshire, whilst many wildflowers will bloom during this time too!
+The spring months (March to May) are also ideal for bird-watchers and nature lovers, as it is the season for migrating and breeding birds to visit Pembrokeshire.
+Many wildflowers will bloom during this time too!

 Winter can be quite challenging for those wanting to undertake the Coast Path as it gets chilly and the paths can be slippery.
-Therefore if you are planning on hiking the path during these colder months, hikers should have proper gear and make use of walking aids.
+Therefore if you are planning on hiking the path and camping during these colder months, you should have proper gear and make use of walking aids.